-Graduates will have been provides with several opportunities to develop team working, project and time management skills.
-The placement will give experience of working as an IT professional.
+Graduates will have been provided with several opportunities to develop team working, project and time management skills.
 Whilst working towards their dissertation skills in independent thinking and working will have been enhanced.

 Recent graduates from the previous IT management stream in the MSc Computing programme have gained employment in roles such as systems analysts, business analysts and IT consultants.

 Graduates are employed by organisations of all sizes locally, nationally, and internationally.
 For example, recent graduates have taken up positions with local NHS Trusts, Logica, Sun Microsystems, BT, and the National Library of Medicine in the USA.

 "I really wanted to start a career in IT and completing an MSc in Computing and IT Management enabled me to achieve this goal.
 I also learned the importance of gaining a degree from an internationally recognised University, because the good reputation of Cardiff University will boost my CV throughout my career."